-- See note 6 in consolidated financial statements contained elsewhere herein. - For the three months ended May 31, 2018 and May 31, 2017 and the years ended February 28, 2018, February 28, 2017, February 29, 2016, February 28, 2014, amounts are calculated using weighted average common shares outstanding of 6,275,494, 5,861,654, 6,024,040, 5,740,450, 5,582,453, 5,385,049 and 4, 920, 517,

-- respectively.

-Calculated using the shares outstanding at ex-dividend date.

-Dilutive effect of the issuance of shares of common stock below net asset value per share in connection with the satisfaction of the Company's annual RIC distribution requirement.
-See "Price Range of Common Stock and Distributions-Dividend Policy."

-During the year ended February 28, 2015, the Company identified errors related to the accounting for the capital gains portion of the incentive fee for the years ended February 28, 2014, February 28, 2013 and February 29, 2012, as well as the cumulative impact of these errors as of February 28, 2014.
-The Company assessed the materiality of these errors and concluded they were not material to any prior annual periods but the cumulative impact of correcting them would be quantitatively material to the results of operations of the Company for the very coded February 28, 2015, if the optics adjustment was recorded in that period.
-The corrections for the errors are reflected in the selected financial and other Company for the year ended February 28, 2015, if the entire adjustment was recorded in that period.
-The corrections for the errors are reflected in the selected financial and other data. - The weighted average yield on income producing investments is higher than what investors in the Company will realize because it does not reflect the Company's expenses and - any sales load paid by investors.
+- See note 6 in consolidated financial statements contained elsewhere herein.
+For the years ended February 28, 2018, February 28, 2017, February 29, 2016, February 28, 2015, and February 28, 2014, calculated using weighted average common shares outstanding of 6,024,040, 5,740,450, 5,582,453, 5,385,049, and 4,920,517, respectively. - Calculated using the shares outstanding at ex-dividend date. - Dilutive effect of the issuance of shares of common stock below net asset value per share in connection with the satisfaction of the Company's annual RIC distribution requirement.
+See "Price Range of Common Stock and Distributions-Dividend Policy." - During the year ended February 28, 2015, the Company identified errors related to the accounting for the capital gains portion of the incentive fee for the years ended February 28, 2014, February 28, 2013 and February 29, 2012, as well as the cumulative impact of these errors as of February 28, 2014.
+The Company assessed the materiality of these errors and concluded they were not material to any prior annual periods, but the cumulative impact of correcting them would be quantitatively material to the results of operations of the Company for the year ended February 28, 2015, if the entire adjustment was recorded in that period.
+The corrections for the errors are reflected in the selected financial and other - The weighted average yield on income producing investments is higher than what investors in the Company will realize because it does not reflect the Company's expenses and - any sales load paid by investors.

 Total investment return is calculated assuming a purchase of common shares at the current market value on the first day and a sale at the current market value on the last day of the periods reported.
-Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend reinvestment plan.
+Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend reinvestment - plan.
 Total investment return does not reflect brokerage commissions.
 Total investment returns covering less than a full period are not annualized.

-Total investment return is calculated assuming a purchase of common shares at the current net asset value on the first day and a sale at the current net asset value on the last day of - the periods reported.
+Total investment return is calculated assuming a purchase of common shares at the current net asset value on the first day and a sale at the current net asset value on the periods reported.
 Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's dividend reinvestment plan.
 Total investment return does not reflect brokerage commissions.